cybersecgeek/Constantine_Homework_UCI-IRV-CYBER-PT-03-2020-U-C/Week_14_HW/Week_14_HW.md

 26. What are the individual components of microservices called?

+services

 27. What is a service that writes to a database and communicates to other services?

+APIs ?

 28. What type of underlying technology allows for `microservices` to become scalable and have redundancy?

+Containers

 #### Container Vulnerability Filtering

 Answer the following questions about vulnerability filtering `Trivy` scans with `jq`:

 29. Do `microservices` share the same kind of vulnerabilities as regular operating systems?

+Yes

 30. Would an organization be more concerned with `Low` severity vulnerabilities as much as `Critical`?

+Nope.
+But it would be better if some of the low vulnerabilities are mitigated.

 31. Would the bash tool `jq` be useful in finding certain kinds of vulnerabilities within a vulnerability report?